LiDAR, you might have heard the term, but you likely don't know exactly how this important imaging and sensing technology works.

 When you start thinking about all of the applications that would benefit from having highly accurate real-time environmental maps at their fingertips, the potential benefits are endless.
 From being able to pilot an autonomous vehicle to being able to study a racetrack in a simulator before a race, LiDAR can benefit any many industries.

 Most commonly though, LiDAR systems are used for surveying, as they allow surveyors to collect point clouds in three dimensions.
 This enables a surveying crew to be able to scan a plot of land with incredible ease along with a high degree of precision.

-Laser scanning systems are used commonly for planning building construction, road construction, rail construction, and even as far back the architectural planning process in many applications.
+LiDAR scanning systems are used commonly for planning building construction, road construction, rail construction, and even as far back as the architectural planning process in many applications.

 LiDAR can also be used during the construction phase to create a digital twin of the worksite as it is being constructed.
 Construction managers are able to monitor and see the progress in real-time, as well as predict and sort out potential problems with fitting utilities along with other necessary construction components.

 What kind of data do LiDAR systems collect?